 The bill amends the Local DWI Grant Program to increase the amount of liquor excise tax revenues that can be allocated for the administration of the grant program.
-Specifically, it allows for up to one million one hundred thousand dollars ($1,100,000) of the liquor excise tax revenues distributed to the local DWI grant fund to be used for administrative purposes.
-Additionally, the bill stipulates that the council must approve DWI programs, services, or activities for funding, ensuring that a significant portion of the grants awarded—specifically sixty-five percent—must be directed towards alcohol-related treatment and detoxification programs.
+Specifically, it allows for up to one million one hundred thousand dollars ($1,100,000) of the liquor excise tax revenues distributed to the local DWI grant fund to be used for administrative purposes in any fiscal year.
+Additionally, the bill stipulates that the council must approve DWI programs, services, or activities for funding, ensuring that a significant portion of the grants awarded—specifically sixty-five percent—will be directed towards alcohol-related treatment and detoxification programs.

 Furthermore, the bill outlines the distribution of funds to counties based on a formula that considers both retail trade gross receipts and the number of alcohol-related injury crashes.
-It mandates that counties must have a council-approved DWI program to be eligible for funding and establishes a timeline for application and approval processes.
+It mandates that counties must submit requests for DWI program distributions, which must be approved by the council, and establishes a timeline for the application and distribution process.
 The effective date for the provisions of this act is set for July 1, 2025.

 Final Version: 11-6A-3, 11-6A-6